lacinoire/master-thesis/r-extractions/readme.md

 # Various Scripts to extract Information from Build logs written in R

-In this folder you will find various R scripts used to extract lines from build log files:
+In this folder you will find various R scripts used to extract lines from build log files.
+Check out our [unification tool](../tool) for one CLI to call all these extractions 🙃

-All paths of example sets are relative to [`tool/example-sets`](../tool/example-sets), all paths of build log files / samples are relative to `tool/samples`.
+All paths of example sets are relative to [`tool/example-sets`](../tool/example-sets), all paths of build log files / samples are relative to [`tool/samples`](../tool/samples).

 ## [Information Retrieval](information-retrieval.R)